A Noseful of That

 I know, I just wrote yesterday that I wouldn't be posting much this summer.
 But this is a perfect excuse for a blog post.

-Above, another example of the disregard with which visual cultural materials are treated when they're not "Art."
+At right, another example of the disregard with which visual cultural materials are treated when they're not "Art."
 The illustration above was reprinted in the New York Times on June 17, 2009.
 It accompanied an article by Abby Ellin about the use of olfactory stimulation to suppress appetite for weight-loss purposes.

 The credit line for the illustration was "Advertising Archive," an aggregator of advertisements and periodical illustrations which sells usage rights to material they've scanned and dumped in their database.

 I don't begrudge the Times or Advertising Archive their business purposes, but where is the credit for this illustrator?
 I am pretty sure that the piece was produced by Robert O. Reid, a midcentury illustrator who did a lot of work for Collier's.
 I can't be certain.
 The waitress's impossibly thin waist and the blend of cartooning and volumetric handling are staples of Reid's work, although the brushwork is a little rougher.
 It's possible that this is an imitator of Reid's style.